School of Arts & Humanities

 Staton works with architectural practices including Hawkins Brown, muf and SCABAL on embedded artworks.

 Prior to joining the RCA Staton worked as a visiting lecturer at the Royal Danish Academy, Funen Art Academy, Edinburgh College of Art, The Slade, Central St Martins, the University of Sheffield, and Sheffield Hallam University.

-Staton studied Fine Art at Central St Martins and lives and works in London and Sheffield.
+Staton studied Fine Art at Central St Martins and lives and works in London.

-Staton creates sculptures for a variety of contexts including the public realm.
-Through allusions to utilitarianism, and an exploratory use of synthetic and natural materials, she creates spaces and objects that are marked by their socio-economic reality, seeking a modest purpose – to enable revelry and reverie.Show more
+Staton creates sculpture for a variety of contexts, including the gallery, the book and the public realm.
+Through allusions to utilitarianism, and an exploratory use of synthetic and natural materials, she devises spaces, objects and arrangements that are marked by their socio-economic reality, seeking a modest purpose – to enable revelry and reverie.Show more

 Staton uses materials' affective dimension – their ability to trigger associations and psychological responses – to supplement the established modernist coupling of form and function with a third term, feeling – an important but elusive texture for public art and urban design.
 Through 'threshold sculptures' which are simultaneously formal and functional, aesthetic and utilitarian, her off modern practice questions how design and the specific haptic properties of materials can dynamise site and experience.

 Collaboration is a significant strand of Staton’s practice that informs the public commissions she has delivered for museums, theatres, and other outdoor situations.